-Please Note: Each coloured link within the article will lead you to a related topic on a different page of this site.
-However while the text is part of the original article, the links are not.
-The author of this article may or may not agree with the views expressed on those pages, or anything else on this site..
+Please Note: The coloured links in the article will lead you to a related topic elsewhere on this site.
+However although the text is part of the original article, the links are not.
+The authors of these articles may or may not agree with the views expressed on those pages, or anything else on this site.

 Also See What and Where is Hell?

 How do you respond when someone challenges the notion that God can forgive a Hitler or a mass-murderer?

 I want to talk to you a few moments about Jeffrey Dahmer before it gets too far away.
 I am not so much concerned about his death, per se, but rather about some issues that have been raised about the fact that he died a Christian--this man in Wisconsin who was convicted of multiple murders, cannibalism, atrocious crimes, crimes that make us completely shudder when we think about them.
 Yet while in prison he apparently committed his life to Jesus Christ and was baptized, and is someone that we have reason to consider a brother in Christ.